2026 Tennessee House of Representatives election: District 67

 The 67th district is located in Middle Tennessee and is located in the urban core of Clarksville in Montgomery County.
 The district includes the Austin Peay State University campus.
-Incumbent Democrat Ronnie Glynn had represented the district since 2023.
+Incumbent Democrat Ronnie Glynn has represented the district since 2023.
 In 2024, he narrowly won re-election by just a 0.6% margin.
 Donald Trump won the district with a margin of 1.8%.
 This is considered a highly competitive district.